Kynson/counter/README.md

 3. Generate a random base64-encoded token
 5. Hash the token with `SHA-512` and encode the hash with base64
 6. Upload the hash with `wrangler secret put DELETE_TOKEN_HASH`
+7. Deploy the worker with `npm run deploy`

 ## How it works
 This API is powered by [Cloudflare Workers](https://developers.cloudflare.com/workers/) and [Durable Objects](https://developers.cloudflare.com/durable-objects/).
 A globally unique counter object will be created when a `GET` request hits a path for the first time and initialize the counter.
 Any subsequence `GET` request will increment the counter for that path.
 Durbale Objects ensures there is only one running instance for each counter, each increment can be considered atomic.